-The final version of the action plan was approved by the Cabinet Member on 3rd December 2010, submitted to DEFRA and has since been approved by them.

-In order to deliver this action MBC applied to DEFRA for an air quality grant to investigate the feasibility of low emission schemes, including low emission zones (LEZ) in key areas of the town centre (grant application included at Appendix A to the report of the Assistant Director of Environment and Regulatory Services).
+- 1.4.4 The final version of the action plan was approved by the Cabinet Member on 3rd December 2010, submitted to DEFRA and has since been approved by them. - 1.4.5 In order to deliver this action MBC applied to DEFRA for an air quality grant to investigate the feasibility of low emission schemes, including low emission zones (LEZ) in key areas of the town centre (grant application included in Appendix A).

-Project Output
+1.5 Project Output

-Maidstone Borough Council has been proactive in the Local Authority Low Emission Partnership.
-Despite emission reduction efforts, $NO_2$ concentrations remain above the EU Limit Value in many parts of the Borough.
+- 1.5.1 Maidstone Borough Council has been proactive in the Local Authority Low Emission Partnership.
+Despite emission reduction efforts, NO2 concentrations remain above the EU Limit Value in many parts of the Borough.
 The Air Quality Action Plan outlines a range of measures that will be investigated.
-Work is already being undertaken to quantify the included measures to show what air quality benefits could be realised.

-This project will build on the above work and focus more specifically on the potential of low emission schemes and low emission zones in the most polluted hotspots in Maidstone.
+Work is already being undertaken to quantify the included measures to show what air quality benefits could be realised. - 1.5.2 This project will build on the above work and focus more specifically on the potential of low emission schemes and low emission zones in the most polluted hotspots in Maidstone.
 It would define the potential schemes that could be implemented (given the vast number and scope of different types of low emission zones and low emission schemes) and would provide an evidence base to assist policy makers and decision makers.
 It delivers against Measure 1 of the AQAP which seeks to investigate the feasibility of low emission zones and schemes in Maidstone.
-The scoping phase of this project will ensure that any proposals that come forward must be achievable, affordable and in accordance with the council's priorities.

-The proposed project includes:
+The scoping phase of this project will ensure that any proposals that come forward must be achievable, affordable and in accordance with the council's priorities. - 1.5.3 The proposed project includes: - 1) An inception phase: A short consultation period with the client steering group (e.g. main stakeholders including transport planners and environmental officers from the Council) to a)